 Required server capacity varies greatly with usage.

 If you are using Cadzow 2000 attached to a Microsoft Access database (.MDB) in a small workgroup LAN of 5 or so users, the server is simply the machine storing the data and typically you would choose the fastest machine with the most RAM, the most recent operating system and the most advanced file system.
-(For example, you would favour a Windows 2000 machine over a Windows 98 machine and choose NTFS over FAT.)
+(For example, you would favour NTFS over FAT, or Windows 2000 over a Windows 98, or Windows 7 over Windows XP.)
 From this point of view a machine as shown under Recommended Configuration is suitable.